 Wealth tax is payable on total worldwide assets for Spanish tax residents.
 Allowances are generous; everyone has a personal allowance of €700,000 in addition to €300,000 for their principal residence.
 The State taxes assets on the value that exceeds the allowance limit on a scale ranging between 0.2% to 2.5%.
 Levels of taxation vary across the Spanish regions.
 In Andalucia, for example, rates start at 0.24% and rise on a sliding scale to 3.3%.
-Before calculating the liability, Spanish tax residents can deduct values that relate to their pension rights, intellectual property rights, household contents, shares in small businesses, family businesses and property companies.
+Before calculating the liability, Spanish tax residents can deduct values related to their pension rights, intellectual property rights, household contents, shares in small businesses, family businesses, and property companies.

 Capital Gains Tax in Spain

 Capital Gains Tax is payable on the sale or transfer of qualifying assets.
 Rates are in line with savings income tax rules.
 Liability depends on which asset sales qualify and which don’t.
 Exemptions are available according to each individual’s circumstances.

 Expats in Spain are also eligible to pay property taxes.
 Spanish VAT (IVA), document fees, and sales transfer taxes (similar to UK stamp duty) are payable.
 The rates vary according to what type of property is purchased, the value, and the region.
 Additionally, everyone pays a local property tax similar to the UK’s council tax.